WHY "MASTER DAYTON?"

 Freelance Writing: Make Money Writing Video Game Reviews

-Make Money Freelance Writing: Write Online Video Game Reviews for Profit
+Make Money Freelance Writing: Write Online Game Reviews for Profit

 One of the best things about freelance writing is that there are literally tens of thousands of subjects and topics that people want articles for, and there are just as many different ways of making a living as a freelance writer.
 One way that gets searched for online a lot is to make money writing video game reviews.
-I figured since this blog already ranked #1 for a lot of the "writing video game reviews" or "make money writing video game reviews" even though there wasn't a post on that topic yet, now was a good time to actually write a freelance writing blog post on this topic.
+I figured since this blog already ranked #1 for a lot of the "writing video game reviews" type of keywords, even though there wasn't a post on that topic yet, now was a good time to actually write a blog post on this topic.
+At least then there would be some information directly related to these questions, and I imagine as gaming isn't going anywhere, the desire to make a living writing about games will only continue to grow.

 This works best for reviews of brand new video games and systems, and is also for comparative video game articles like "Why Oblivion Destroys Fable II" or "PS3 vs. XBox 360, Which System Is Best for You?"
-If you write game reviews like this, there is a good chance you can find a buyer and make money writing video game reviews.
-Another type of video game review that tends to do very well are list articles.
-"Top 10 RPGs of All Time," "Top 10 XBox 360 Games of 2008," or "Worst 20 Nintendo Games Ever," are three examples of good list articles that can sold as video game reviews.
+If you write game reviews like this, there is a good chance you can find a buyer as opposed to being one of thousands of reviews on a specific title, and at that point why would anyone want your opinion over the major websites that are already established?
+In my experience the best articles (when it comes to actually making money writing about video games) are list articles.
+"Top 10 RPGs of All Time," "Top 10 XBox 360 Games of 2008," or "Worst 20 Nintendo Games Ever," are three examples of good list articles that have a decent chance of finding a buyer.

 This hasn't happened to me on Associated Content for writing video game reviews, but I have gotten jobs for sports writing, book reviews, and other writing gigs based on my AC articles, so make sure your articles are up to snuff, because you never know who might stumble upon them.

 Search everywhere for work, including print markets.
-It will most likely be very difficult to find people willing to pay for video game reviews if you don't already have an in or some type of connection that makes your particular video game reviews more valuable than the many online that are already provided for free.
-There are several major video game review websites online, and you can go to each and contact them asking to write video game reviews - and maybe you'll find someone willing to pay you, although this blog is about transparency, and so I have to say it's unlikely that this will work in letting you make a lot of money writing video game reviews, but the only thing you waste by asking and not receiving is time.
+It will most likely be very difficult to find people willing to pay for gaming articles of any kind if you don't already have an in or some type of connection that makes your particular take on the topic more valuable or authoritative than the many online that are already provided for free.
+There are several major video game review websites online, and you can go to each and contact them asking to become a contributing author - and maybe you'll find someone willing to pay you, although this blog is about transparency, and so I have to say it's unlikely that this will work in letting you make a lot of money writing about video games or any type of topic in that field.

 Don't just look for print magazines, either.
 There are plenty of online magazines that are often looking for freelance content writing.
 These can range from online versions of well established magazines like Maxim, to completely online magazines that are geared towards being online magazines for men, college students, or gamers.
 It's not just video game magazines looking for video game reviews, so look around and see what you can find.